Skip to main content

 Shop Breakfast Sausages.

-Using water to cook to cook your sausage will allow it to cook more evenly, as the hot water will more thoroughly penetrate the interior of the sausage.
+Using water to cook to cook your sausage will allow it to cook more evenly, as the hot water will more thoroughly penetrate the interior.

-Fill a saucepan with enough water to cover your sausages, then bring it to a boil.
-Use tongs to carefully place your sausages in the water, and reduce the heat to a simmer.
-You can also add other ingredients such as broth, wine or beer to the water if you want to flavor the sausage.
+Fill a saucepan or pot with enough water to cover your sausages, then bring it to a boil.
+Use tongs to carefully place each link in the water, and reduce the heat to a simmer.
+You can also add other ingredients such as broth, wine or beer to the water if you want to flavor the sausage, but not much more than that.
+You don’t need salt!

 Cover the saucepan with a lid and let the sausages cook slowly for around 10 to 30 minutes depending on their size.